Timothy Maude: Legacy

 Maude's name is located on Panel S-74 of the National September 11 Memorial’s North Pool, along with the names of those who were aboard United Airlines Flight 93.

-Maude was interred at Arlington National Cemetery on October 6, 2001.
+Maude's remains were recovered a few days later and were interred at Arlington National Cemetery on October 6, 2001.
 Almost seven months later, on April 30, 2002, the Lieutenant General Timothy J. Maude Center for Human Resources was dedicated in his honor at the Campbell Barracks in Heidelberg, Germany, where he served from 1995 to 1998 as the Deputy Chief of Staff for Personnel and Installation Management.
 It was his last assignment before being stationed in Washington, D.C.

-In 2010, the United States Army Human Resources Command named their new Center of Excellence at Fort Knox, Kentucky after Maude.
+In 2010, the United States Army Human Resources Command named their new Center of Excellence at Fort Knox, Kentucky, after Maude.

 At the National 9/11 Memorial, Maude is memorialized at the South Pool, on Panel S-74.

-The Knights of Columbus named the Timothy J. Maude Council 10292 in Wiesbaden, Germany in Maude's memory.
+The Knights of Columbus named the Timothy J. Maude Council 10292 in Wiesbaden, Germany, in Maude's memory.